agilecrm/widget-api-html/README.md

 *Custom* tab, located at `https://<your_domain>.agilecrm.com/#add-widget/` provides option to add widget.
 There are two methods to upload a widget.

-####1.
-HTML/Script
 HTML/JavaScript segment are simply embedded in the contact page html.
 It is executed at the AgileCRM server whenever a contact page loads.
 It can access external resource in the form of jsonp object.
-***Access:*** Global widget property, widget property wrt to contact and contact details.

-####2.
-URL
-In this method contact details are sent to the server, mentioned in the URL field, via POST method.
-Contact details are sent in form of json object.
-The server process this contact details and returns the HTML body which is further embedded to the html segment allocated to the widget at the contact page.
 ***Access:*** Global widget property, widget property wrt to contact and contact details.

 Contact data will be posted in the form of JSON as